poppop9/obsidian-new/临时笔记/MarkDown 语法.md

     participant Alice
     participant Bob

-    Alice-->Bob: Hello Bob, how are you?
+    Alice->>Bob: Hello Bob, how are you?
     Note left of Alice: Alice thinks about it.

     Bob-->Alice: Not bad, thanks.